lizamorr/javascript-book/README.md

 ### Chapter 1 / The ABC of Programming:
 - A script is a series of instructions that the computer can follow in order to achieve a goal.
-  - Each time a script tuns, it might only use a subset of all the instructions.
+  - Each time a script runs, it might only use a subset of all the instructions.
   - To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete a task (flowchart).
   - To write a script, it is best to keep JavaScript code it its own file (.js).
-  - The HTML `<script>` element is used in HTML pages to tell the browser to load the JavaScript file path
+  - The HTML `<script>` element is used in HTML pages to tell the browser to load the JavaScript file path.
-  - If you view the source code of the page in the browser, the JavaScript will not have changed the HTML, because the script works with the model of the web page that the browser has created.
+  - If you view the source code of the page in the browser, the JavaScript will not have changed the HTML because the script works with the model of the web page that the browser has created.
 - Computers create models of the world using data.
   - Objects can have: properties that tell us about the object; methods that perform tasks using the properties of that object; events which are triggered when a user interacts with the computer.
   - Web browsers use HTML markup to create a model of the web page.
 Each element creates it own node (type of object).
   - To make web pages interactive, you write code that uses the browser's model of the web page.

-### Chapter 2 / Basic Javascript Instructions:
+### Chapter 2 / Basic JavaScript Instructions:
 - A script is made up of a series of statements.
 - Scripts contain very precise instructions.
 - Variables are used to temporarily store pieces of information used in the script.